apenella/go-ansible/README.md

 #### Measurements
 With the goal of taking some measurements, go-ansible includes the package `github.com/apenella/go-ansible/pkg/execute/measure`.
 At this moment, there is available `ExecutorTimeMeasurement` that acts as an `Executor` decorator, which could measure ansible or ansible-playbook commands' execution time.

-To use the time measurement, an `ExecutorTimeMeasurement` must be created, and passing to it an `Executor`.
+To use the time measurement, an `ExecutorTimeMeasurement` must be created.
 ```go
 executorTimeMeasurement := measure.NewExecutorTimeMeasurement(
 		execute.NewDefaultExecute(